-If baby brain has completely erased your mind or your panicked you’ve forgotten something important, fear not!
-Mum Central’s readers have answered the call and come up with the ultimate in hospital bag must haves.
-Here’s the 21 items you cannot leave home to have a baby without…
+If the baby brain has erased your mind or you panicked you’ve forgotten something important, fear not!
+Mum Central’s readers have answered the call and come up with the ultimate in-hospital bag must-haves.

 1. Dressing gown & slippers

 Essential for a longer stay in the hospital, you can’t go wrong with slippers and a dressing gown for those night feeds and little walks around the ward.

 You’d think it would be obvious to pack these right?
 Probably, yes, but still easily forgotten.
 Hospitals generally supply these but its best to have some with you for peace of mind.
 Newborn size of course!

 3. Moisturiser and Lip Balm

 Heating and aircon can play havoc with your skin, especially as your body is going through a major hormonal shift.
 You’ll be pleased you packed your favourite lotions and potions to stop yourself from drying out.